-May I link to articles, ebook chapters, or films from the Library's databases in my Moodle course?
+May I link to articles, eBook chapters, or films from the Library's databases in my Canvas course?

 Yes.
-This use is permitted by the database vendors, who have already paid the copyright fee.
+Sharing content through permalinks is permitted by the database vendors, who have already paid the copyright fee.
 Use a database-generated persistent link.
-(Do not save PDFs and upload those to your course as this constitutes reproducing the material, rather than linking to it.)

 May I create an online video or screencast containing copyrighted text, video, audio, and photographs that are relevant to the class without obtaining permission to use the copyrighted materials?

 Yes.
-Most experts believe that showing the video or screencast to students enrolled in the course is a fair use, but it cannot be posted to the open Web (e.g. put on YouTube).
+Most experts believe that showing the video or screencast to students enrolled in the course is covered by Fair Use, but it cannot be posted to the open Web (e.g. put on YouTube).

-May I upload sound recordings to my Moodle course site?
+May I upload sound recordings to my Canvas course site?